BrennerDesign/egofishinggear/_products/kryptek-fishing-tools/kryptek-magnet-release.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>The EGO Kryptek Magnetic Release keeps your favorite fishing tool within
+  <p>The EGO Kryptek Magnetic Release keeps your favorite fishing tool(s)
-  easy reach and ready.
-When more control is needed, separate the two magnets, from your tool.
-Or, leave them connected, and the 6" stretchable spring-cord lanyard extends out to 36".
-Carabiner clips on both ends of the magnetic release secure your fishing tool to your belt or waiters.&nbsp;</p>
+  securely fastened but within reach for quick and easy use.
+The magnet is designed to separate into two parts so you can use your tool effectively or you can choose to leave them connected and the 6" stretchable spring-cord will extend to 36".
+Carabiner clips on both ends of the magnetic release secure your fishing tool to your belt, waders and/or boat.</p>
 right_column_html: >-
-  <ul><li>Quick release magnet with carabiner</li><li>Multi functional
+  <ul><li>Quick release magnet with carabiner</li><li>Multi-functional
   uses</li><li>Stretchable spring-cord.
 Length 13.7&rdquo; &amp; extends to a maximum length of 36&rdquo;</li></ul>
 warranty_left_column_html: >-